-The Prehistory collection of the Budapest History Museum’s Prehistory and Migration Period Department contains almost 390,000 objects.
+The Prehistory collection of the Budapest History Museum’s Prehistory and Migration Period Department contains more than 500,000 objects.

 This rich collection from Budapest and its surroundings contains finds ranging from the Palaeolithic to the Celtic period, spanning nearly 50,000 years.

 The earliest, approximately 50,000 year-old archaeological finds, dating to the Middle Palaeolithic, were found during excavations of a settlement of hunters near the city of Érd who specialized in hunting cave bears.

 Particularly rich and unique finds of the collection are anthropomorphic vessels depicting human faces from the Middle Neolithic (New Stone Age).
 These were excavated in settlements of the so-called Transdanubian Linear Band Culture near Budapest (e.g. Növény Street, Biatorbágy, Törökbálint, Kőérberek-Tóváros).